reab5555/AI-Clinical-Psychologist-Interviewer/README.md

 ![Clinical Psychologist Interviewer 𝚿 Icon](appendix/icon.jpeg)

 **Clinical Psychologist Interviewer 𝚿** is an AI platform designed to simulate clinical interviews.
-It leverages state-of-the-art NLP and speech technologies to emulate a clinical psychologist, offering insightful assessments and generating detailed clinical reports.
+It leverages NLP and speech technologies to emulate a clinical psychologist, offering insightful assessments and generating detailed clinical reports.
 This platform is ideal for educational, research, and preliminary assessment purposes but should not replace professional medical advice.

 ## Features and Technologies